Signs of Depression in Teens

 • Fluoxetine (Prozac)

 However, not all teens benefit from medication due to the significant side effects they can cause.
-It’s important to consult your doctor about medication before prescription.
+Instead, some teenagers may benefit more from holistic medicinal approaches to depression.

 Psychotherapy

 Psychological counseling is likely the best option for your teenager.
-It will give them a chance to talk about their depression in an open environment while finding solutions for said depression.
+It will give them a chance to talk about their depression in an open environment while finding solutions for the condition.

 Psychotherapy can be done one-on-one, with family members, or in a group setting where others struggle with depression.
 Through these sessions, your teenager will learn how to identify unhealthy behaviors and thoughts and develop better coping mechanisms to address them.